 - Gently ease the batter into the pan, making sure the batter is level.

-- Bake the cake at 350 F for 30 minutes, until the cake is golden brown, is shrinking away slightly from the sides of the pan, and springs back quickly when you lightly press on the center of the cake.
-Don’t open the oven door while it’s baking, or the cake may sink.
+- Bake at 350 F for 30 minutes, until it is golden brown, is shrinking away slightly from the sides of the pan, and springs back quickly when you lightly press on the center.
+Don't open the oven door while it's baking, or the cake may sink.

-- Let the cake cool for 10 minutes in the pan, then take it out and place it right side up on a wire rack to cool completely.
+- Let it cool for 10 minutes in the pan, then take it out and place it right side up on a wire rack to cool completely.

 Making the Boston Cream Filling (20 min)

-- While the cake is cooling, make the cream filling.
-Pour the milk into a heavy-based, 2-quart saucepan and set over medium heat, stirring occasionally, until the milk is just barely simmering.
+- Pour the milk into a heavy-based, 2-quart saucepan and set over medium heat, stirring occasionally, until the milk is just barely simmering.

 - Whisk the egg yolks and sugar with a handheld electric mixer until the mixture is pale and thick.
 Beat in the cornstarch and flour until blended.